Today we celebrate the anniversary of the Declaration of Independence with fireworks and picnics.

 “When forced, therefore, to resort to arms for redress, an appeal to the tribunal of the world was deemed proper for our justification.
 This was the object of the Declaration of Independence.
 Not to find out new principles, or new arguments, never before thought of … (but) to justify ourselves in the independent stand we are compelled to take.
 Neither aiming at originality of principle or sentiment, nor yet copied from any particular and previous writing, it was intended to be an expression of the American mind …”

-Today 52 percent of Americans, a majority, receive some kind of government check.
+Today 65 percent of Americans live in a household in which someone receives a monthly check from the government.
 Federal regulations cost $2 trillion a year.
 Entitlement programs are going broke.
 Debt is ballooning.
-Foreign powers neither trust us or fear us.
+Foreign powers neither trust nor fear us.
 Morality and ethics are situational.
 The government enforces only those laws it wishes to enforce.
 Politicians lie, cheat and steal without fear of facing any consequences.
 The media are largely toothless and growing weaker.

 Even when the voters revolt and elect people they think are fiscal conservatives, the elected officials raise taxes and do nothing to rein in runaway spending on government programs and employee pay and benefits.